minvws/nl-covid19-coronacheck-app-coordination/docs/providing-test-results.md

 Somewhere in the test process, the party should supply the user with a token.
 This can either be during registration, while taking the test, or when delivering the results.

-For security reasons the token must be at least [TODO INSERT SIZE AND UNITS] long.
+For security reasons the token must be at least 10 characters long.

 Our recommendation is to provide the token to the user in the form of a QR code.
 The CoronaTest app is designed to work with QR codes and provides the user the ability to scan a QR code containing their test token.
 We also provide support for manually entering the token - however due to the poor user experience we highly recommend that QR codes are provided.
 It is of course possible to use both a manual token and a QR so the user can choose their desired method.